Consequences and children’s behaviour

 Sometimes it’s best to let children experience the natural consequences of their own behaviour.
 This helps them learn that their actions have consequences.
 They might learn to take responsibility for what they do.

-Here are some examples of natural consequences:
+Here are examples of natural consequences that encourage behaviour:

 - If your child refuses to put on a coat, your child feels cold.